Facebook Pixel Facts about Dental Hygiene | Western Kentucky University

 Work environment: Dental hygienists work in clean, well-lighted offices.
 Important health safeguards include strict adherence to proper radiological procedures and the use of appropriate protective devices when administering anesthetic gas.
 Dental hygienists also wear safety glasses, surgical masks, and gloves to protect themselves and patients from infectious diseases.
 Dental hygienists also should be careful to avoid possible shoulder and neck injury from sitting for long periods of time while working with patients.

 Flexible scheduling is a distinctive feature of this job.
 Full-time, part-time, evening, and weekend schedules are common.
 Dentists frequently hire hygienists to work only 2 or 3 days a week, so hygienists may hold jobs in more than one dental office.
-In 2008, about half of all dental hygienists worked part time—less than 35 hours a week.
+Nearly all dental hygienists work in a dental office, and many work part-time.

-Job Outlook: According to the U.S. Bureau of Labor Statistics, employment of dental hygienists is projected to grow 20 percent from 2016 to 2026, much faster than the average for all occupations.
+Job Outlook: According to the U.S. Bureau of Labor Statistics, employment of dental hygienists is projected to grow 7 percent from 2022 to 2032, faster than the average for all occupations.
 The demand for dental services will increase as the population ages and as research continues to link oral health to overall health.*

 US News & World Report named dental hygiene the number one healthcare support profession in 2019.